p1ndsvin/p1ndsvin.github.io/_pages/team.md

 The **Automated Software Engineering Research Unit (ASERU)** is part of the **Models and Applications of Distributed Systems (MADS) Laboratory** at the University of Udine.
 MADS is led by Prof. [Marino Miculan](https://marino.miculan.org/) and combines complementary expertise in software engineering, formal methods, security, and distributed systems.

 🐇 **Why ASERU?** In Japanese, *aseru* (焦る) means to hurry, become impatient.
-Software should be tested before pressure and deadlines turns into failure.
+Software should be tested before pressure and deadlines turn into failure.
 As the White Rabbit says, *“Oh dear!
 Oh dear!
 I shall be too late!”*

 > 🔬 **Research opportunities:** I welcome inquiries from prospective PhD, MSc, and visiting researchers whose interests align with my [research directions](/research/).